Why I Don't Wear 'Hiking Outfits'

 I need to return and do Coyote Gulch in Escalante.
 Look up some blogs, they're amazing.

-Rent a descent size vehicle so you can 'throw and go' out of camp.
+Rent a decent size vehicle so you can 'throw and go' out of camp.
 Eric and I hit several sunrises in that fashion.
 Recover your gear later.

 Sedona, while red rock gorgeous, might not be the hiking/backpacking experience I'm looking for.